Mixtera: A Data Plane for Foundation Model Training: Background

 \section{Background}

 Foundation models are large-scale deep learning models suitable for a variety of tasks~\cite{Bommasani2022FMs,CMA2013FM}.
 We focus on text-generation models, i.e., autoregressive large language models (LLMs) and multimodal vision-language models (VLMs).
 As of 2025, most such models are based on the Transformer architecture~\cite{Vaswani2017Attention}.
-They are trained on huge corpora of training data in a self-supervised manner to maximize the likelihood of predicting the tokens of a training sequence.
+They are trained on vast corpora of training data in a self-supervised manner to maximize the likelihood of predicting the tokens of a training sequence.

 \textbf{Training phases.} Training is structured into \emph{pre-training} and \emph{post-training} phases.
-In pre-training, we train a randomly initialized model on a general purpose data corpus (\Cref{subsec:back-datamix}) to derive a \emph{base model}.
+In pre-training, we train a randomly initialized model on a general-purpose data corpus (\Cref{subsec:back-datamix}) to derive a \emph{base model}.
 In post-training, common steps include \emph{supervised finetuning} (SFT) and \emph{alignment}.
-The data used in SFT is human-selected for a specific task.
-In this paper, we focus on the pre-training use case.
+In this paper, we perform only pre-training experiments due to space constraints, but \mixtera{} can also be used for post-training.